One more waltz

 News

-Dover city councilors may vote next month on a proposed tax increment financing (TIF) district that will pay for infrastructure improvements along the city’s waterfront....
+Dover city councilors approved a tax increment finance district to pay for infrastructure improvements along the city’s waterfront at a Feb.
+11 meeting.
+TIF districts...